-Gay Pride Canal Parade
+Colorful Gay Pride Canal Parade Amsterdam

 Amsterdam Gay Pride Canal Parade is a colorful procession of boats sailing through the canals.
-The Canal Parade starts at 1.30 pm at the beginning of the Prinsengracht at the Westerdok harbour.
-At the end of the Prinsengracht, the parade turns to the Amstel river, passing the famous white Skinny Bridge (Magere Brug) and passes the Stadshuis/Muziektheater to make a right in the direction of the Oosterdok.
+The Canal Parade starts at 1.30 pm at the beginning of the Prinsengracht at the Westerdok harbor.
+At the end of the Prinsengracht, the parade turns to the Amstel river, passing the famous white Skinny Bridge (Magere Brug) and passing the Stadshuis/Muziektheater to make a right in the direction of the Oosterdok.

-Gay Street Party Night
+Gay Pride Canal Parade Amsterdam culminates in a Street Party Night

 The main gay events and parties all take place in the center of Amsterdam.
 Friday starts the first real big Gay street party night of the Pride weekend at the Reguliersdwarsstraat (Young / trendy) and Amstel (Popular / Dutch), the central Rembrandtplein and Paardenstraat (Women).
 The Friday popular party for guys who like to dance and cruise is (Z)onderbroek, the popular weekly underwear party in Club Church.

-Drag Queen Olympics
+Gay Pride Canal Parade Amsterdam: Drag Queen Olympics

-Don’t miss the hilareous Drag Queen Olympics at Homomonument on the Westermarkt.
+Don’t miss the hilarious Drag Queen Olympics at Homomonument on the Westermarkt.
 The Drag Queen Olympics are the world’s premier Drag Queen sporting affair with events including the Handbag Throw, the 100m Stiletto Sprint and the Tug-of-War.
 Last year’s competition saw 26 ladies from all corners of the globe come to compete in the Dutch Capital, with many world records shattered.
 Drag Queen competitors wanting to take part can turn up Friday July 31th from 5pm at the Homomonument with wig and heels, the Games begin at 7pm.
 Qualified beauticians will be available at the Games to assist competitors and to be on hand for any cosmetic emergency.

-The Homomonument is on Westermarkt and was designed to “inspire and support lesbians and gays in their struggle against denial, oppression and discrimination.”
+The Homomonument is on Westermarkt and was designed to “inspire and support lesbians and gays in their struggle against denial, oppression, and discrimination.”
 It was the first monument in the world to commemorate gays and lesbians who were killed by the Nazis.